Hilsz & Associates has a relationship with several law firms to provide a global solution for all your legal needs:

-Our attorneys have represented many traditional retailers in a variety of intellectual property disputes across the country.
+Our clients have represented many traditional retailers in a variety of intellectual property disputes across the country.
 We have represented numerous companies with a significant retail component in patent, trademark, copyright and unfair competition litigation, as well as companies that manufacture, market and distribute products for sale by traditional retailers.

 Trademark & Copyright

-The Trademark & Copyright group has experience in all aspects of trademark and copyright counseling, rights acquisitions and maintenance.
+Our clients Trademark & Copyright group has experience in all aspects of trademark and copyright counseling, rights acquisitions and maintenance.
 Our attorneys help our retail and consumer products clients develop intellectual property strategies and programs (both in the United States and internationally), identify and perfect intellectual property rights, and assert or defend these rights in court.

-Our Patent group focuses on procuring patents and providing patent advice to both traditional retailers as well as e-commerce companies.
+Our clients Patent group focuses on procuring patents and providing patent advice to both traditional retailers as well as e-commerce companies.
 We have procured many patents for manufacturers of consumer products.

 Labor & Employment

-Our Labor & Employment attorneys regularly counsel some of the largest national retailers on a variety of issues, from day-to-day employment counseling, to strategic planning and advice, to the defense of aggressive class action litigation.
+Our clients Labor & Employment attorneys regularly counsel some of the largest national retailers on a variety of issues, from day-to-day employment counseling, to strategic planning and advice, to the defense of aggressive class action litigation.
 We have represented, advised and defended clients throughout the nation.

 Real Estate & Land Use

-We have assisted a wide range of retail clients and owners and tenants in connection with their real estate needs, including acquisitions and dispositions, land use and leasing.
+Our client has assisted a wide range of retail clients and owners and tenants in connection with their real estate needs, including acquisitions and dispositions, land use and leasing.